Mood4Design/sportsWarehouse-website/README.md

 ## Routing

-The website likely uses direct mapping of URLs to PHP files, as there is no `.htaccess` file.
+The website  uses direct mapping of URLs to PHP files, as there is no `.htaccess` file.

 ## Includes